tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/39-linux-installation-yum-repo.md

 *Compatibility Information for EL7-based platforms:* The following RPM packages from the native software repositories of the platforms are incompatible with the package from the MySQL Yum repository that installs the MySQL server.
 Once you have installed MySQL using the MySQL Yum repository, you cannot install these packages (and vice versa).

-* akonadi-mysql
+* `akonadi-mysql`

 :::

 #### Installing Additional MySQL Products and Components with Yum

 You can use Yum to install and manage individual components of MySQL.
 Some of these components are hosted in sub-repositories of the MySQL Yum repository: for example, the MySQL Connectors are to be found in the MySQL Connectors Community sub-repository, and the MySQL Workbench in MySQL Tools Community.
-You can use the following command to list the packages for all the MySQL components available for your platform from the MySQL Yum repository (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+You can use the following command to list the packages for all the MySQL components available for your platform from the MySQL Yum repository (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

 ```
 $> sudo yum --disablerepo=* --enablerepo='mysql*-community*' list available
 ```

-Install any packages of your choice with the following command, replacing *`package-name`* with name of the package (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+Install any packages of your choice with the following command, replacing `package-name` with name of the package (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

 ```
 $> sudo yum install package-name